by Terry M. Smith

 Minister: No double or triple dipping needed.
 Do you accept our Statement of Faith?

-Christian: Do mean footwashing, pacifism, inerrancy (is that full or limited and how is that different from infallibility?), a vague creation account, the personality of Satan, eternal separation for the unrighteous?
+Christian: Do you mean footwashing, pacifism, inerrancy (is that full or limited and how is that different from infallibility?), a vague creation account, the personality of Satan, eternal separation for the unrighteous?

 Minister: Well, just the important stuff.